What is affiliate marketing?

 How affiliate marketing works

-Here’s the basic step-by-step of how affiliate marketing works:
+The basic step-by-step of how affiliate marketing works for publishers:

 - You join an affiliate program

-- Receive commissions from sales made from customers you sent
+- Earn commissions from sales made via customers you send

 - Receive your payouts

 If you’re a retailer looking for sales here’s how affiliate marketing works for retailers.

 How much money can I earn from affiliate programs?

 It varies wildly, how long is a piece of string?
 It all depends on the access to potential clickers of your affiliate links, the niche, the company you’re promoting, how targeted the campaign is, and of course a bit of lady luck also.